HTML Forms

 8

-9<!-- Email field (includes validation) -->
+9<!-- Email field with built-in validation -->

 10<label for="email">Email:</label>